medillcherubs/practice/README.md

 Instructions:

 1. Click on "index.html" above.
-2. Click on the "raw" button.
+2. Click on the "Raw" button.
-3. Save the file onto your computer.
+3. Save the file onto your computer as "index.html".